Protecting your baby from whooping cough

 When to get the vaccine

-The best time to get vaccinated to protect your baby is from 20 weeks of pregnancy up to 32 weeks.
+The best time to get vaccinated to protect your baby is from 20 weeks of pregnancy.

 The immunity you get from the vaccine passes onto your baby through the placenta.
 That’s why we recommend you have the vaccine in each and every pregnancy.